Type: Convertible seat, booster.

 Comments: Safety 1st’s Grow & Go is the company’s latest effort in the all-in-one category—a convertible seat that works rear-facing for infants, forward-facing for toddlers and then as a booster seat for older kids.
 The Grow & Go replaces the Alpha Omega, the company’s first all-in-one seat that had mixed reviews.

-There are four versions of the Grow & Go: the Air 3-in-1, the Air Sport 3-in-1, the EX Air 3-in-1 and the base model Grow & Go (no longer appears on Safety 1st’s web site and is showing out of stock on some web sites),
+There are three versions of the Grow & Go: the Air Sport 3-in-1, the EX Air 3-in-1 and the base model Grow & Go (no longer appears on Safety 1st’s web site and is showing out of stock on some web sites).

 Key features of these seats include a “QuickFit harness” that adjusts the harness and headrest by pushing on a lever at the headrest. . . hence, no rethreading is needed as the baby grows.
 (We should note that the no rethread feature has a caveat: you do have to rethread the harness when moving it from the lowest position for babies.
 After that one rethread, it adjusts to more heights without rethreading).
 And the newest seats (the Air, Air Sport and EX Air) have the Air Protect side impact protection cushions.